 Save the leftover money to reward yourself or rollover to your next budget period

-The sweetest reward about following the envelope budgeting system is seeing some money leftover at the end of the budgeting period.
+The sweetest reward about following the envelope budgeting system is seeing some money left over at the end of the budgeting period.
 It just means you’re doing well living below your means.

-Use that money to treat yourself to a fancy latte, throw it into your savings account or roll it over to the next budget period.
-If you have a $100 leftover for your food budget, wouldn’t it be great to have an extra hundred bucks to purchase your favorite meals for next week, without the guilt?
+Use that money to treat yourself to a fancy latte, throw it into your savings account, or roll it over to the next budget period.
+If you have a $100 leftover for your food budget, wouldn’t it be great to have an extra hundred bucks to purchase your favorite meals for next week without the guilt?

 More Posts You Might Like